 There are a number of groups and organizations, such as healthcare, medical device and software companies in the electrophysiology market that may develop a competitive offering to our products.
-The largest companies in the electrophysiology market are General Electric Company, Johnson & Johnson, Boston Scientific Corporation, Siemens S.A and St. Jude Medical, Inc. (which was acquired by Abbott Laboratories in January 2017).
+The largest companies in the electrophysiology market are GE, Johnson & Johnson, Boston Scientific, Siemens and St. Jude Medical.
 All of these companies have significantly greater resources, experience and name recognition than we possess.
 There is no assurance that they will not attempt to develop similar or superior products, that they will not be successful in developing such products or that any products they may develop will not have a competitive advantage over our products.
 If we experience delayed regulatory approvals or disputed clinical claims, we may not have a commercial or clinical advantage over competitors' products that we believe we currently possess.
 Should a superior offering come to market, this could have a material adverse effect on our business, financial condition, results of operations and future prospects.